$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Phenomenological applications

 \subsection{\texorpdfstring{$B\to K^*\mu^+\mu^-$}{B->K*mu+mu-} at low \texorpdfstring{$q^2$}{q2}}

 The decay $B\to K^*\mu^+\mu^-$, being one of the golden channels of LHCb, requires no introduction.
 It has received a great deal of attention, particularly in the last decade.
-By making use of the large energy relation \cite{Charles:1998dr}, observables have been identified which have reduced uncertainties with respect to to form factors (e.g~\cite{Descotes-Genon:2013vna}).
-Recent measurements of several of these observables by LHCb~\cite{Aaij:2013iag,Aaij:2013qta,Aaij:2014pli}, CMS~\cite{Chatrchyan:2013cda}, and ATLAS~\cite{ATLAS:2013ola} have revealed a number of potential tensions with the SM predictions.
+By making use of the large energy relation \cite{Charles:1998dr}, observables have been identified which have reduced uncertainties with respect to FFs (e.g~\cite{Descotes-Genon:2013vna}).
+Recent measurements and analyses of several of these observables by LHCb~\cite{Aaij:2013iag,Aaij:2013qta,Aaij:2014pli,Aaij:2015oid}, CMS~\cite{Chatrchyan:2013cda}, ATLAS~\cite{ATLAS:2013ola} and Belle \cite{Abdesselam:2016llu} have revealed a number of potential tensions with the SM predictions.
 Whether or not this is due to new physics or hadronic effects is a subject of vital debate \cite{Descotes-Genon:2013wba,Altmannshofer:2013foa,Beaujean:2013soa,Lyon:2014hpa,Altmannshofer:2014rta,Descotes-Genon:2014uoa,Jager:2014rwa}.
-This motivates reinvestigation into predictions of hadronic quantities such as the form factors undertaken in this work.
+This motivates reinvestigation into predictions of hadronic quantities such as the FFs undertaken in this work.

 In the SM, neglecting the muon mass, the differential decay distribution of $B\to K^*\mu^+\mu^-$ can be written in terms of of six helicity amplitudes